awsdocs/amazon-redshift-developer-guide/doc_source/SPLIT_PART.md

 If *delimiter* is a literal, enclose it in single quotes\.

  *part*
 Position of the portion to return \(counting from 1\)\.
 Must be an integer greater than 0\.
 If *part* is larger than the number of string portions, SPLIT\_PART returns an empty string\.
+If *delimiter* is not found in *string*, then the returned value contains the contents of the specified part, which might be the entire *string* or an empty value\.

 ## Return Type<a name="SPLIT_PART-return-type"></a>